Pilot1782/bad_copenheimer/README.md

 ### Requirements

 * Python 3.6 or higher
-* Linux (for the scanner, the bot will run on windows)
+* Linux/Docker (for the scanner, the bot will run on windows)
 * Masscan (for the scanner)
 * requirements.txt (needs to be run with pip3)